DanilZherebtsov/verstack/README.md

 -   `eval_results_callback` \[default=None\]

-    Callback function to be applied on the eval_results dictionary that is being populated with evaluation metric score upon completion of each training trial.
+    Callback function to be applied on the eval\_results dictionary that is being populated with evaluation metric score upon completion of each training trial

 ### Methods